Contrastive pretraining for semantic segmentation is robust to noisy positive pairs

-Current self-supervised dense contrastive methods often use pseudo-labels~\cite{zhou_c_2021,zhong_pixel_2021} or feature space clustering~\cite{hamilton_unsupervised_2022,zhang_looking_2021,wang_dense_2021} to compute dense contrastive pairs.
-If the robustness we saw for the supervised dense losses transfers to other dense losses, this might explain why the self-supervised variants work, even though they are using noisy labels.
+\textbf{Self-supervised dense losses work despite of noisy labels} Current self-supervised dense contrastive methods often use pseudo-labels~\cite{zhou_c3_2021,zhong_pixel_2021} or feature space clustering~\cite{hamilton_unsupervised_2022,zhang_looking_2021,wang_dense_2021} to compute dense contrastive pairs.
+If the robustness we saw for the supervised dense losses transfers to other dense losses, this might be an indication why these self-supervised learning methods work, even though they rely on noisy labels to create contrastive pairs.